LegendaryB/Kirei/README.md

 The configuration resides in the same folder as the application.
 There is a file called 'appsettings.json'.
 In this file you can configure the following:
 * Should the application be executed at startup?
 * Should the desktop icons be hidden after the time period?
-* Should the taskbar be hidden after the time period?
+* Should the taskbar be set to auto hide after the time period?
 * The time period in seconds.

 ## Use the application